-A2.78 Individual analysts should not exceed a maximum of 60 samples or 70 points per 24-hour period - this points total should include any routine or additional QC samples.
+A2.78 An absolute maximum of 60 samples or 70 points per 24-hour period per individual analyst is set - this points total should include any routine or additional QC samples.
 Points are allocated as 1 point per sample for those ACMs listed in category A and 2 points per sample for those ACMs (and non-detected samples) listed in category B in Table A2.10.
 Table A2.11 sets outs in practice examples of the different number combinations of category A and category B samples that can be analysed along with QC samples to reach the absolute points numbers allowed for individual analysts.